Popstars: The Rivals: Girls Aloud

 the fashion chain New Look, Schwarzkopf hair products, and Puma AG.
-In 2012, Walsh took part in series ten of Strictly Come Dancing.
+In 2012, Walsh took part in series ten of Strictly Come Dancing, finishing as runner-up to Louis Smith.

 In 2012, after a three-year hiatus, Girls Aloud reunited to celebrate their tenth anniversary as a band.
 They released the single "Something New", which donated proceeds to Children in Need, and the greatest hits anthology Ten.
 In 2013, the group embarked on Ten - The Hits Tour 2013.
-This was the band's final tour before they permanently went their separate ways.
+This was the band's final tour before they permanently went their separate ways, announcing their split online just moments after their final show of the tour in Liverpool.

-Sarah Harding was diagnosed with breast cancer in August 2020.
-Four months later, in December 2020, doctors told her that the upcoming Christmas would be likely to be the last one she would see.
-Sarah passed away from advanced breast cancer on 5 September 2021.
+Sarah Harding was diagnosed with advanced breast cancer in August 2020, and revealed in March 2021 that her prognosis was terminal and that she would not see another Christmas.
+Harding died on 5 September 2021, aged 39.
+In July 2022, the rest of the band came back together to participate in a 5 km Race for Life event in her memory at Hyde Park in London.
+Cheryl, Roberts and Coyle took part in person, with Walsh taking part remotely.

+In November 2023, Girls Aloud announced they were to reunite for a new arena tour entitled, The Girls Aloud Show, in May and June 2024, which is billed as a celebration of both their music and their late bandmate Harding.

 One True Voice

 One True Voice, the winning male group, had a very different level of success.
 After the disappointment of missing out on the top spot with their debut single and despite the Popstars: The Rivals joint tour with Girls Aloud being cancelled due to poor sales, they released a further single entitled "Shakespeare's (Way With) Words" which only just reached the top 10 in the summer of 2003.
 Daniel Pearce quit the group at the beginning of June 2003 and, despite the band denying reports that the group was going to split, they broke up in August 2003.
 Pearce later went on to audition for the 2009 series of The X Factor, reaching the judges' houses stage before being eliminated.
+He has since gone onto to tour as a backing vocalist with Dizzee Rascal, performing with him at festivals and TV shows including Top of the Pops and Later... with Jools Holland, and in 2014, he also provided (uncredited) guest vocals on "Nobody to Love", which was a UK number one hit for the British dance production outfit Sigma, who he has also toured and performed with.
 Keith Semple moved to the United States and became the lead singer of Chicago-based rock band 7th Heaven.
 He auditioned for the ninth season of American Idol, but lost his "golden ticket" place due to his legal status and residency considerations.
 Years later, Semple auditioned for the ninth season of The Voice, and landed a spot on Adam Levine's team, making it to the live shows.